 The Change Tracking feature tracks the changes between every state of non-runtime objects, such as environments and resources.
 ElectricFlow records a Change History of the historical states of environment objects, including environment tiers and resources, and records changes between them.
-Go to Change Tracking on page 725 for more details about how to set up Change Tracking and view the Change History.
+Go to Change Tracking on page 730 for more information.